World Pet Obesity · Clinical Assessment Tool

 Marked depletion

-Muscle is substantially diminished and bony landmarks are prominent on both inspection and palpation.
-Findings usually warrant further clinical evaluation.
+Muscle is substantially diminished and bony landmarks are clearly visible.
+Findings usually indicate advanced disease and warrant further clinical evaluation.

 Performing the Assessment